Grover Whalen: Death and legacy

 He died at the age of 75 on April 20, 1962.

-He is mentioned in the Harold Arlen/Yip Harburg song Lydia the Tattooed Lady (Here is Grover Whalen, unveilin' the Trilon...), the Cole Porter song Let's Fly Away, and the Bobby Short song Sweet Bye and Bye as well as in the 1933 film The Prizefighter and the Lady, starring Myrna Loy and Max Baer.
+He is mentioned in the Harold Arlen/Yip Harburg song Lydia the Tattooed Lady (Here is Grover Whalen, unveilin' the Trylon...), the Cole Porter song Let's Fly Away, and the Bobby Short song Sweet Bye and Bye as well as in the 1933 film The Prizefighter and the Lady, starring Myrna Loy and Max Baer.
 Grover Whalen is also mentioned in Once in a Lifetime, a play written by Moss Hart and George S. Kaufman in 1930.
 He is also mentioned in E.B.
 White's essay "The World of Tomorrow."
 In P.G.
 Wodehouse's 1940 novel Quick Service, the character J.B.
 Duff's false moustache is compared disparagingly to that of Grover Whalen.
 Johnny Mandel's 1955 jazz tune "Groover Wailin'" is a pun on Whalen's name.
 A character in Gregory Mcdonald's Flynn novels (published between 1976 and 1999) is Sgt.
 Richard Whalen, who is consistently addressed by the mischievous Flynn as "Grover".
 Whalen has no idea why Flynn does this, and finds it annoying.